ComposableAnalytics/Docs/docs/DataPortals/06.Setting-Details/DisplayName.md

 # DisplayName

 The **DisplayName** column on a container field defines the name to display for the generated control.
 For most controls this is a text label above the control.
 If no display name is set, then [Name](Name.md) will be used.
 To hide the name entirely, set **DisplayName** to `NoDisplayName`.
+DisplayName can contain rich text written in [Markdown.](https://daringfireball.net/projects/markdown/)

 ## Controls